 Let's try some spaceflight related programs!
 Enter

-It shows the current velocity (top row), altitude rate (middle row) and altitude (botton row).
+It shows the current velocity (top row), altitude rate (middle row) and altitude (bottom row).

 do so.
 During an actual launch (or a simulated one), they would update with current values.